Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, LiteRT-LM, and Chrome AI

 • React hooks via @localmode/react: useGenerateText(), useChat()

 The provider is an implementation detail.
 The interface is the contract.
-Build against the interface, and your application stays portable across all four engines -- today and as new providers emerge.
+Build against the interface, and your application stays portable across all five engines -- today and as new providers emerge.

 Methodology

-All model counts, model IDs, size figures, and API shapes were verified directly against the LocalMode codebase (packages/webllm/src/models.ts, packages/wllama/src/models.ts, packages/transformers/src/models.ts, packages/litert/src/models.ts, and packages/core/src/generation/types.ts).
+All model counts, model IDs, size figures, and API shapes were verified directly against the LocalMode codebase (packages/webllm/src/models.ts, packages/wllama/src/models.ts, packages/transformers/src/models.ts, packages/litert/src/models.ts, packages/chrome-ai/src/implementations/language-model.ts, packages/chrome-ai/src/utils.ts, and packages/core/src/generation/types.ts).
+The Chrome AI model ID, contextLength default (6144), lazy-construction behaviour, allowDownload opt-in, and error codes were read from that provider's source rather than inferred.
 WebLLM performance figures (Phi 3.5 Mini at 71.1 tok/s, Llama 3.1 8B at 41.1 tok/s on M3 Max) were verified against Table 1 of the arxiv paper (2412.15803).
 The FOSDEM 2025 wllama talk URL was verified against the FOSDEM archive.
 No figures were sourced from unverified secondary summaries.

 Sources